kengz/neo4jKB/README.md

 More setup instructions soon.
 See if can do sudo install Java and brew neo4j from npm thru the install executable.

 ## Todo
-- test all
 - just use the single pullgraph method to add all add get
 - finish other macro micro graph property methods
-- test and travis needs to setup neo4j too
 - usage docs
 - write about special escape chars from query string too, like ':' in labels.
 - chronos method